“Pain and Glory” star Antonio Banderas revealed he has tested positive for COVID-19 on Monday, his 60th birthday.

 “I will take advantage of this isolation to read, write, rest and continue making plans to begin to give meaning to my 60 years, to which I arrive full of enthusiasm.
 A big hug to everyone,” Banderas concluded.

 Responding to the tweet, Spanish actor and comedian Santi Rodriguez tweeted: “Dear Antonio, good cheer, good luck and, in any case, even if the circumstances are not the best to celebrate anything, I hope you have the best possible birthday.
 A big hug as big as you.”

 Querido Antonio, mucho ánimo, mucha suerte y, en cualquier caso, aunque las circunstancias no sean las mejores para celebrar nada, espero que tengas un cumpleaños todo lo mejor posible.
 Un fuerte abrazo tan grande como tú.

-Banderas is known for “The Mask of Zorro,” “Once Upon a Time in Mexico” and “The Skin I Live In.”
+Banderas is known for roles as diverse as “The Mask of Zorro,” “Once Upon a Time in Mexico” and “The Skin I Live In.”
+He scored an Oscar nomination for Pedro Almodovar’s “Pain and Glory.”
 His current slate of projects includes “The Hitman’s Wife’s Bodyguard,” “Uncharted” and “Official Competition.”